 “The FSA is less important than its exemplification of national-level movement dynamics and divisions,” notes the book’s author, Colleen P. Eren, associate professor of sociology and criminal justice at William Paterson University.
-“An account of its provisions—and where it fits in the history of federal criminal justice reform in the late 20 th and early 21 st centuries – provides critical contextual information for understanding deeper political and sociological questions.”
-Eren is part of a network of experts whose work is promoted by the NCJA Crime and Justice Research Alliance, which is supported by the National Criminal Justice Association.
+“An account of its provisions—and where it fits in the history of federal criminal justice reform in the late 20 th and early 21 st centuries—provides critical contextual information for understanding deeper political and sociological questions.”
+Eren is an expert whose work is promoted by the Crime and Justice Research Alliance, which is funded by the National Criminal Justice Association.

 The FSA is one of the major pieces of federal criminal justice legislation passed since mass incarceration began in the 1970s.
 At that time, the U.S. incarceration rate was around 200 per 100,000 adults, but would sharply rise until its peak of 1,000 per 100,000 adults between 2006 and 2008.
 The FSA, which authorized at $75 million per year for five years (or about $400 per incarcerated person), focused on reforms in corrections and sentencing.